-The Dance Education Laboratory (DEL) at Jacob’s Pillow is a new collaboration that brings the nationally acclaimed DEL 92Y program to New England.
+The Dance Education Laboratory (DEL) at Jacob’s Pillow is celebrating its third year of bringing the nationally acclaimed DEL 92Y program to New England.

 DEL at Jacob’s Pillow introduces dance educators, college dance students, and classroom teachers to the DEL model of dance education—situated alongside the resources that Jacob’s Pillow offers as a year-round center for dance research and development, including state-of-the-art studio spaces, unparalleled dance Archives, In Process Series showings as a part of Pillow Lab artist residencies, housing, and a retreat-like atmosphere.